Board members and staff

 Board Member

-Ieva has managed and worked on many cultural, educational, and research projects representing various organisations, both governmental and non-governmental (Latvian Academy of Culture, Turaida Museum Reserve, Interdisciplinary Art Groups SERDE, Krimulda Region Friends of History Society, Latvians Abroad Museum and Research Centre, Vidzeme Planning Region).
-She has prepared and is the author of several scientific and popular scientific publications.
+She has carried out numerous cultural, educational, and research projects in both the public and non-governmental sectors, including at the Latvian Academy of Culture, the Turaida Museum Reserve, the interdisciplinary arts group SERDE, the Krimulda Association of Friends of History, and the Vidzeme Planning Region.
+She is the author and editor of scholarly and popular science publications.

 Board Member